 2.1 What Are USB Cables?

-USB cables are used mainly to connect computers to peripheral devices, such as printers, scanners, cameras, and more.
+Fiber Optic USB 3.0 Cable are used mainly to connect computers to peripheral devices, such as printers, scanners, cameras, and more.
 They come with the following advantages:

 - They are “hot-pluggable,” which means they can connect and disconnect while the computer is running without risking it to freeze.